Reward Forwarding

 • A campaign incentivizes USDA holders.

-• Users who staked USDA and received stUSD would normally be ineligible for rewards because they don't hold the USDA directly in their wallet.
+• Users who staked USDA and received stUSD would normally be ineligible for rewards because they don't hold USDA directly in their wallet.

-• As forwarding is automatically enabled, Merkl recognizes stUSD holders as USDA holders and distributes rewards accordingly.
+• As forwarding is automatically enabled, Merkl recognizes stUSD holders as indirect USDA holders and distributes rewards accordingly.

 Example 2: Morpho Rewards: